Aliases for ADRA2B Gene

 This intronless gene encodes a seven-pass transmembrane protein.
 This protein is a member of a subfamily of G protein-coupled receptors that regulate neurotransmitter release from sympathetic nerves and from adrenergic neurons in the central nervous system. [provided by RefSeq, Apr 2014]

 GeneCards Summary for ADRA2B Gene

 ADRA2B (Adrenoceptor Alpha 2B) is a Protein Coding gene.
-Diseases associated with ADRA2B include Epilepsy, Myoclonic, Familial Adult, 2 and Benign Adult Familial Myoclonic Epilepsy.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and alpha2-adrenergic receptor activity.
-An important paralog of this gene is HTR1F.
+Diseases associated with ADRA2B include Familial Adult Myoclonic Epilepsy and Epilepsy, Familial Adult Myoclonic, 2.
+Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and alpha2-adrenergic receptor activity.
+An important paralog of this gene is ADRA2A.

 Alpha-2 adrenergic receptors mediate the catecholamine-induced inhibition of adenylate cyclase through the action of G proteins.
 The rank order of potency for agonists of this receptor is clonidine > norepinephrine > epinephrine = oxymetazoline > dopamine > p-tyramine = phenylephrine > serotonin > p-synephrine / p-octopamine.
 For antagonists, the rank order is yohimbine > chlorpromazine > phentolamine > mianserine > spiperone > prazosin > alprenolol > propanolol > pindolol.